 With these structures, Feldman is constructing a film shot in Canada and Spain that is as reversible as possible, so that it can be seen in both directions simultaneously, forwards and backwards.

-NEW RESIDENCES IN COLLABORATION WITH THE BALTIC ANALOG LAB IN RIGA, LATVIA
+NEW GRANTS IN COLLABORATION WITH THE BALTIC ANALOG LAB IN RIGA, LATVIA

 In order to bolster our educational activity and foster the creation and development of emerging talent, the eSe8 LAB isextending these residences to Europe.
 It was with this intention that the collaboration with the BALTIC ANALOG LAB of RIGA arose.
 The BAL is a collective of artists and a film lab based in Riga, Latvia, which aims to produce, teach and inspire an audience by providing a space for creation, learning and teaching.